JetBrains/kotlin-multiplatform-dev-docs/topics/tools/amper.md

 ```

 * The `product` section defines the project type and the list of targeted platforms.
-* The `dependencies` section adds not only Kotlin and Maven dependencies, but also platform-specific package managers,
+* The `dependencies` section adds Maven dependencies, and in the future may support platform-specific package managers,
   such as CocoaPods and Swift Package Manager.
 * The `@platform` qualifier marks platform-specific sections, including dependencies and settings.

 ## Try Amper

-You can try Amper in one of the following ways:

-* Use [IntelliJ IDEA](https://www.jetbrains.com/idea/nextversion/) 2023.3 and later for JVM and Android projects
-  (starting with build 233.11555).
-* Use [Gradle](https://docs.gradle.org/current/userguide/userguide.html) to build Amper projects from the command line
-  or your CI/CD tool.

-Follow [this tutorial](https://github.com/JetBrains/amper/tree/HEAD/docs/Tutorial.md) to create your first Kotlin
-Multiplatform project with Amper.
-Explore the [documentation](https://github.com/JetBrains/amper/tree/HEAD/docs/Documentation.md)
-to learn more about Amper's functionality and design.
+Check out Amper's [Getting Started guide](https://jb.gg/amper/get-started) to try it out yourself.

-Feel free to submit any feedback you might have to our [issue tracker](https://youtrack.jetbrains.com/issues/AMPER).
+Feel free to submit any feedback you might have to our [issue tracker](https://jb.gg/amper-issues).
 Your input will help us shape the future of Amper.

 ## What's next

 * Check out the [JetBrains blog](https://blog.jetbrains.com/blog/2023/11/09/amper-improving-the-build-tooling-user-experience)
   to learn more about our motivation behind creating Amper, its use cases, the current state of the project, and its future.
-* See the [Amper FAQ](https://github.com/JetBrains/amper/tree/HEAD/docs/FAQ.md) to find answers to the most popular
+* Check out the [Amper website](https://amper.org) to read the guides and comprehensive docs.
-  questions.
-* Read the [Amper documentation](https://github.com/JetBrains/amper/tree/HEAD/docs/Documentation.md), which covers different
-  aspects of Amper's functionality and design.